 Payment is through https://schoolgateway.co.uk/ Just register using the same email address and mobile number that you have provided to the school.
-You can then pay online or via the School Gateway app.
+You can then pay online by debit or credit card or by bank transfer.
+For easy access there is a School Gateway app for both Android and iPhone.
 For help using School Gateway please download Parents Guide to School Gateway

 We believe that the hot school dinner is much better for the children’s learning and health.
 We recognise evidence that states: